carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl7.rst

    technique dovetails very naturally with this style of debug info.

 If nothing else, this makes it much easier to get your front-end up and running, and is very simple to implement.
-Lets extend Kaleidoscope with mutable variables now!
+Let's extend Kaleidoscope with mutable variables now!

 Mutable Variables in Kaleidoscope